thornton4/MySandbox/chapter1.md

 xp: 50
 ```

-Which of the following is the correct answer if B is the correct answer
+Which of the following is the correct answer if 2 is the correct answer

 `@hint`
 is it option 2 or the number 2, who will ever know?